prashuk/iOS-AsyncAwait-SwiftUI/README.md

 ### Summary: Include screen shots or a video of your app highlighting its features
 Sample project for fetching the data as recipes from the given URL and showing it on the iPhone screen.
-An iOS app developed on with Swift, SwiftUI, AsyncAwait network call and Image caching.
+An iOS app developed with Swift, SwiftUI, AsyncAwait network call and Image caching.

 [Video Recording](https://drive.google.com/file/d/1JnsCnW9Gd6CTqgR0c9J5DWqVxEbuTKm6/view?usp=sharing)

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
-Focused on the following areas:
 - UI
 - Image to show (small image vs large image)
 - Image caching